 connected on the go.
 Although we strive to keep this information current, please keep in mind that when it comes

-be true tomorrow!
+to technology and connectivity things change rapidly.
 We apologize in advance if something is no longer the case and would appreciate your input so we can keep this page up to date.

 Internet and WiFi in China

 what is available in many cities in the West.
 Some cities in China offer free city-wide Wi-Fi, such as Hangzhou, others offer free Wi-Fi in many